filiperomero2/ViralUnity/README.md

 ## Usage

-ViralUnity comprehends two main pipelines, embodied in separate scripts and snakemake workflows, for respectivelly performing reference genome assembly (viralunity_consensus.py) and reads taxonomic assignment (viralunity_meta.py).
+ViralUnity comprehends two main pipelines, embodied in separate scripts and snakemake workflows, for performing reference genome assembly (viralunity_consensus.py) and reads taxonomic assignment (viralunity_meta.py).

 ### Reference viral genome assembly

 The viralunity consensus sequence pipeline was designed to be as simple as possible, with the objective of making users go from raw reads to processed consensus genome sequences with a single command line.
 The core script is called viralunity_consensus.py and accepts several arguments:

-    --sample-sheet          Complete path for a csv file with samples data paths and metadata --config-file           Complete path for input (viralunity config) file to be created.
+    --data-type             Sequencing data type (illumina or nanopore) --sample-sheet          Complete path for a csv file with samples data paths and metadata --config-file           Complete path for input (viralunity config) file to be created.
     --output                Complete path for output directory to be created by viralunity.
     --run-name              Name for the sequencing run (optional).
-    --reference             Complete path for the reference genome in fasta format --adapters              Complete path for Illumina adapters sequences in fasta format --minimum-read-length   Minimum read length threshold (Default = 50) --minimum-coverage      Minimum sequencing coverage for including base in consensus sequence (Default = 20) --trim                  Number of bases to trim from the 5' end of reads (Default = 0) --create-config-only    Only create config file, not running the workflow (boolean) --threads               Number of available threads for individual tasks (Default = 1) --threads-total         Number of available threads for the entire workflow (Default = 1) -h, --help              Show this help message and exit
+    --reference             Complete path for the reference genome in fasta format --minimum-coverage      Minimum sequencing coverage for including base in consensus sequence (Default = 20) --adapters              Complete path for adapters sequences in fasta format (Illumina QC) --minimum-read-length   Minimum read length threshold (Default = 50) (Illumina QC) --trim                  Number of bases to trim from the 5' end of reads (Default = 0) (Illumina QC) --create-config-only    Only create config file, not running the workflow (boolean) --threads               Number of available threads for individual tasks (Default = 1) --threads-total         Number of available threads for the entire workflow (Default = 1) -h, --help              Show this help message and exit

-The first option receives as argument the path for a samplesheet (csv file) that contains sample names and fastq file paths.
+The samplesheet argument receives the path to a csv file that contains sample names and fastq file paths.
 This file can be created automatically with the script create_viralunity_samplesheet.py (see its --help option).

 If the specified files paths are correct, the script will generate config file containing all information required to execute the snakemake consensus workflow, allowing optimal parallelization schemes.
-Beyond creating the config file, the script will execute the workflow, performing data quality control (trimmomatic), read mapping (minimap2), and consensus sequence inference (samtools).
+Beyond creating the config file, the script will execute the workflow, performing data quality control (trimmomatic) (Illumina only), read mapping (minimap2), and consensus sequence inference (samtools).
 QC reports are generated with fastQC and multiQC.
 The results from all these analysis are stored in the specified output directory.

 #### Run